apdachowicz/test-projects/README.md

 # Demo Projects.

-Projects done to learn or practice concepts, or put together to demonstrate concepts to others.
+Projects to learn or practice concepts, or to demonstrate concepts to others.

 ## Sklearn.